Skip to main content

 2 mentions Positive Neutral Negative

-Overall, the game is praised for its smooth performance, which is crucial for its genre, although there are some concerns regarding the optimization of particle effects.
+Overall, players report that the game runs smoothly, which is crucial for its genre, although there are some concerns regarding the optimization of particle effects.

 • “The game runs smoothly, which is really important for the type of game that Zotrix is.”